gjpin/arch-linux/README.md

 - NVMe SSD
 - TRIM compatible SSD
 - CPU: Intel (Skylake or newer) / AMD
-- GPU: Intel / AMDGPU - only if CPU vendor is AMD (this combination is hard-coded.
+- GPU: AMDGPU - only if CPU vendor is AMD (this combination is hard-coded.
 For now, base script checks for CPU vendor and if it's AMD, then it'll also install required drivers for AMD GPU)

 ### Partitions